 - Judge your feed rate by the sound of the motor.
 Feed the router at a constant feed rate.
-Too slow a feed rate will result in burning. - 2.
-Trial cuts should be made on waste material before starting any project. - When using some attachments e.g. a router table or dovetail jig, a fine height adjuster is recommended. - 4.
-When using a template guide bush, ensure there is sufficient clearance between bit tip and inside edge of bush and that it cannot come into contact with collet and nut.
-Ensure bit and guide bush are concentric.
+Too slow a feed rate will result in burning. - Trial cuts should be made on waste material before starting any project. - When using some attachments e.g. a router table or dovetail iig, a fine height adjuster is recommended. - When using a template guide bush, ensure there is sufficient clearance between cutter tip and inside edge of bush and that it cannot come into contact with collet and nut.
+Ensure. cutter and guide bush are concentric.